AIMYII/Starbound-Legacy-Edition/README.md

 - https://starbound.fandom.com/wiki/Category:Removed

 - https://steamcommunity.com/app/211820/discussions/0/353915309339412622/

-- If you found a removed asset, please search for when it was added into the game.

-- Eg: Cerulium Ore was added during the "Rampaging Koala" update.

 **This is a fan-made mod.
 Starbound and its assets are owned by Chucklefish.
 This project is not affiliated with or endorsed by Chucklefish.**